 The paper mache panda I promised is finished, and you can make one of your own using the following photos and instructions.This is a fairly advanced project, but if you have any prior experience with paper mache you should be able to make a very nice panda of your own.

 Check out safely with PayPal.
 Use the pattern along with the tutorial on this page to make your own baby panda.

 Before making your panda, be sure to look up lots of panda photos on Google.
 You’ll want to refer to the photos of real bears as well as following the instructions below.
 Then your bear will end up looking exactly the way you want it to.

-Caution: This bear would be adorable in a baby’s room, but please remember that the paint and finish materials of this bear are not really safe for babies and toddler’s to eat – and teething babies will chew on a paper mache animal.
+Caution: This bear would be adorable in a baby’s room, but please remember that the paint and finish materials of this sculpture are not really safe for babies and toddler’s to eat – and teething babies (and puppies) will chew on a paper mache animal.
 (The nose is always the first thing to go).
 For that reason, I don’t recommend that small children be allowed to play with these critters until after they stop teething.